 - Choose the category you want to assign the template to, and enter a name.

 - Select the template language.
 The language you select for a template impacts how dates will be formatted.
-See this article for more info on date formatting.
+Read more about formatting dates in templates.

 - Upload the document template file.
 Make sure it's the correct format, Microsoft Word (.docx/.dotx) or OpenOffice (.dt/.ott).